darrenks/nibbles/docs/tutorial_minutiae.md

 $Output
 	15

-You could even combine this with implicit args to just

-	,5+
-$Output
-	15

 If you don't use the accumulator (`@`) then it will instead assume you wanted to do a map.

 	,3+$$